-The Program Coordinator is responsible for ensuring that college policies and practices are implemented, employees are provided a safe and healthful work place and that operations are in compliance with the Blood borne Pathogens Exposure Control Program and applicable federal, state, and local regulations and standards.
+The Program Coordinator is responsible for ensuring that college policies and practices are implemented, employees are provided a safe and healthful workplace and that operations are in compliance with the Bloodborne Pathogens Exposure Control Program and applicable federal, state, and local regulations and standards.

-The BBP coordinator may be assisted in their duties by District Safety & Risk Management.
-District Safety & Risk Management can be reached at (909) 382-4040 during regular business hours.
+The BBP coordinator may be assisted in their duties by the District Environmental Health & Safety Administrator.
+The EH&S Administrator can be reached at (909) 388-6935 during regular business hours or EHS@SBCCD.edu.

-The duties of the BBP Administrator include, but are not limited to the following:
+The duties of the BBP Coordinator include, but are not limited to the following: